Invent Clinical Scholars Program

 - If advanced to the next step, candidates will be asked to provide contact information for three individuals who are prepared to provide a reference letter.

-- If advanced, a director will make recommendations for potential lab mentors.
-Fellowship program directors and clinical division heads may also guide mentor selection.
+- In addition, a director will make recommendations for potential lab mentors.
+Fellowship Program Directors and Clinical Division Heads may also guide mentor selection.

 Step 4: Identify a mentor and a project

-A program manager will facilitate introductions to one to three potential mentors.
+A Clinical Scholars Program Manager will facilitate introductions to one to three potential mentors.
 Candidates will arrange meetings to discuss possible research projects and select a mentor.

 Step 5: Submit a research plan